ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/drag-and-drop/index.md

 ## Dragging Between Grids

 It is possible to drag rows between two instances of AG Grid.
 The drag is done exactly like the simple case described above.
-The drop is done by the example.
+The drop is done as demonstrated in the example below.

 In the example below, note the following: